Officers for 2017 – 2019:

 Treasurer: Tancredi Botto is a Principal Research scientist at Schlumberger-Doll Research, where he has contributed to and initiated a number of research projects based on nuclear technologies.
 Among those, he has developed and field tested a novel deep-reading density imager based on naturally occurring cosmic rays.
 He is also involved in nuclear modeling and microwave sensor research.
 Tancredi holds a PhD from the Vrije Universiteit, Amsterdam (1999) and a M.Sc. from the University of Genoa, Italy.
 Prior to joining Schlumberger in 2005 he worked on experimental nuclear physics as a Research Scientist at the MIT Laboratory for Nuclear Science.

 Vice-President, Outreach: Sushil Shetty is a Senior Research Scientist at Schlumberger-Doll Research Center in Cambridge, USA, where he joined in 2009.
-He researches state-of-art computational and analytical methods for petrophysical analysis of borehole data from sonic, electromagnetic and nuclear sensors.
-The workflows have been commercialized in Schlumberger services, or deployed to address reservoir evaluation challenges for major oil companies.
-He is co-author on 5 patent applications and 15 journal and conference papers related to oilfield characterization.
-He received a BTech from IIT Kharagpur and a PhD from UC Berkeley in Mechanical Engineering.
-He is SPWLA distinguished speaker for 2017-2018.
+His research is on modeling and inversion of multiphysics borehole sensor data for formation evaluation in complex environments.
+Applications include reservoirs with thin layers, gas, anisotropy, clay, and high-angle/horizontal wells.
+The workflows have been commercialized in Schlumberger services or deployed for major oil companies.
+Sushil received a BTech from IIT Kharagpur and a PhD from UC Berkeley in Mechanical Engineering.
+He has authored several patents and journal papers on oilfield characterization, and is SPWLA distinguished speaker for 2017-2018.

 President 2015 – 2017: Andrew E. Pomerantz is the Geochemistry Program Manager at Schlumberger-Doll Research.
 His research focuses on the development of novel techniques to characterize the chemical composition of kerogen and asphaltenes, including methods in mass spectrometry, X-ray spectroscopy, and infrared spectroscopy.
 That molecular information is used to understand fundamental physical and chemical processes in petroleum such as asphaltene compositional grading and storage and transport in shales.
 He graduated from Stanford University with a PhD in chemistry in 2005 and has co-authored 50 peer-reviewed publications.